I Don't Like This Photo

 To be a successful photographer you have to hustle.
 You’ve got to look at multiple streams of income, especially when you’re just starting out.
 I started uploading to stock sites that supply graphic designers and digital artists 10 years ago, and though it isn’t a ‘get-rich-quick’ option, it can definitely be a good way to boost your income if you’re patient and build your portfolio.
 It pays off in the long term, trust me.

 So sure, save your most incredible images for limited edition prints, competitions and exhibitions - but don’t forget that every photograph can be valuable to someone.

 Keep shooting and make money from the shots you may otherwise have put in the trash.
-I’ve listed a few of the most popular stock sites below - let me know how you get on!
+Let me know how you get on!